Inguinal lymphadenopathy

-Inguinal lymphadenopathy causes swollen lymph nodes in the groin area.
+Inguinal lymphadenopathy causes swollen lymph nodes in the groin area where the legs meet the torso.
 It can be a symptom of infective or neoplastic processes.

-Infective aetiologies include Tuberculosis, HIV, non-specific or reactive lymphadenopathy to recent lower limb infection or groin infections.
+Infective causes include Tuberculosis, HIV, non-specific or reactive lymphadenopathy to recent lower limb infection or groin infections.
 Another notable infectious cause is Lymphogranuloma venereum, which is a sexually transmitted infection of the lymphatic system.
-Neoplastic aetiologies include lymphoma, leukaemia and metastatic disease from primary tumours in the lower limb, external genitalia or perianal region and melanoma.
+Neoplastic causes include lymphoma, leukaemia, and metastatic disease from primary tumours of the lower limb, external genitalia or perianal region and melanoma.

+The treatment and prognosis of inguinal lymphadenopathy vary, depending on the cause.